Space station cooling system shuts down, but no emergency, says NASA

 The system automatically shut itself down after detecting abnormal temperatures, said NASA spokesman Josh Byerly at the Johnson Space Center in Houston.

-The problem appears to be a faulty valve inside a pump located outside the station, a $100 billion research complex that flies about 250 miles above Earth.
+The problem appears to be a faulty valve inside a pump located outside the station, a $100 billion research complex that flies about 250 miles (about 400 km) above Earth.

 Repairs may require a spacewalk, Byerly said.